 Harold was physically affected by his time as a POW.
-He suffered blindness because of the poor diet.
-He also had scars from lacerations on his spine, loss of hearing, and was affected by poly-neuritis, a painful nerve inflammation of his hands and legs.
+He suffered blindness because of his poor diet.
+He also had scars from lacerations on his spine, and loss of hearing, and was affected by poly-neuritis, a painful nerve inflammation of his hands and legs.
 Recalling his time in the camps, “In the camps, men were crowded in like cattle.
-There was no sanitation, little water and practically nothing to eat.”
+There was no sanitation, little water, and practically nothing to eat.”

 Recalling his time at Bilibid, he said, “From May 1944, until February 4, 1945, I was at old Bilibid Prison in Manila, when we were liberated by the 37th Division.
 Starvation was the outstanding feature of Bilibid.
 Of course, the suspense was high.
 The American blockade was on, the air attacks started September 21, and carried all through until liberation.”

 It needs to be mentioned that records from Bilibid show the Costigan arrived, at the prison, in June 1944.
 He also said of his time there, “Food.
 Our lives revolved around food.
 Meals twice a day.
 We got a cup of rice and a serving of King Kong; that’s a weed that grows wild in the slums of Manila.
 We never tired of rice.”